 Did you know that most people use their fire pits more in the fall?
 However, fire pits can be used during any season for some backyard fun.

-If you plan to use a fire pit this year, you’ll need to think about what type of fuel you want to use.
+If you plan to use a fire pit this year, you’ll need to consider the type of fuel to use.
 The most common choices are wood, gas and charcoal but they’re not the only options.
 Which one is the best?
 It really depends on what you’re looking for in a fire pit or fireplace experience.

 Each type of fuel has its own set of pros and cons, and you’ll need to decide what type of fuel you want to use before purchasing your fire pit.
 Keep reading and we’ll explore the different fuel types for fire pits and their advantages and disadvantages.